Dowell-Lab/srworkshop/projectB/day09/worksheets/r_graphing_worksheet.md

 - Filter the data frame so that you only keep genes with values in at least 2 cell lines.
 - Print out the dimensions of this data frame.

-There are two last things to adjust the data before we can make a heatmap. \* We’ve added an extra column that is unrelated to our data, the “zero_count” column.
-Remove this column \* Pheatmap() will only take in numerical values, so change all your NA values to 0. *Hint* use the **is.na()** function.
+There are two last things to adjust the data before we can make a heatmap.

+* We’ve added an extra column that is unrelated to our data, the “zero_count” column.
+Remove this column.
+* Pheatmap() will only take in numerical values, so change all your NA values to 0. *Hint* use the **is.na()** function.

 Lastly, graph your data using **pheatmap()**!